1946–47 Baltimore Bullets season: ABL First Round

-Semifinals
+ABL Semifinals

 Baltimore was given a bye in the semifinal round due to the weird placement of the ABL Playoffs this time around.
 (The first round saw the two best teams from each division compete against each other in their own round (with the winner being planned to have a direct bye into the championship round there), while the second-best teams from each division competed against each other with the winner of that round going into the semifinal round to compete against the third and fourth best teams in the Southern Division in this case, with the semifinal round being the second and third best teams from the Southern Division competing against each other to try and knock out the best team in the Southern Division in the championship round as the initial plan there.)

-Championship Round
+ABL Championship Round

 Baltimore was ultimately disqualified from participating in the 1947 ABL championship round due to them feeling as though the ABL was taking too long in setting up the semifinal round properly and they wanted the ABL's championship to be as quick as possible so they could have a chance to participate in the 1947 World Professional Basketball Tournament.
 However, because of a lack of patience, especially in regards to the time spent between Games 1 and 2 in the semifinal round (Game 1 began on March 23, 1947, while Game 2 happened on April 7, 1947), combined with the perceived notion that the Bullets' record was considered too great for either competitor to overcome this season, the Baltimore Bullets ended up declaring themselves the champions of the 1946–47 ABL season (and by extension, considered themselves back-to-back champions of the ABL) in order to allow themselves to compete in the 1947 World Professional Basketball Tournament.
 Ironically, the semifinal round for the ABL officially ended on April 12, 1947, with the Trenton Tigers winning the semifinal round series over the Philadelphia Sphas just one day after the WPBT officially ended this year, meaning that the ABL could have potentially accommodated the Bullets' wishes to have them compete in the ABL's championship series properly this season while also competing in the WPBT beforehand.
+Regardless, the treatment of the championship series by the ABL was slated to be a factor to not just the Baltimore Bullets leaving the ABL for the Basketball Association of America (now known as the National Basketball Association), but also toward the ABL's general decline in perception as a professional basketball league by the late 1940s and early 1950s.